dresco/grblPANEL/README.md

 The hardware designs cover the printed circuit boards (front panel, main board, keypad, and encoder breakouts), along with the 3D printed components necessary for assembly (a mounting bezel for the display & control board, and the back box of the enclosure).

-To date, the prototype boards & panels have been hand assembled.
+Until now, the prototype boards & panels have been hand assembled.
 However, the various hardware components could be made available in kit form if there is sufficient interest.
-Open to [feedback](https://github.com/grblHAL/core/discussions/82) on this...
+Open to feedback on this, see discussion [here](https://github.com/grblHAL/core/discussions/82).

 ## Repositories